|

 Equipment

-• 1 Lidded Baker Such as a clay baker or dutch oven
+• Lidded Baking Pan Such as 3-qt dutch oven

 Ingredients

-• 500 grams Whole Wheat Flour Red Wheat, such as Bob's Red Mill
+• 500 grams Whole Wheat Flour - Hard Red Wheat

 • 425 grams Water